robinkarim/Production-Book/docs/cirrent-mai.rst

 .. topic::  How MAI works

-	MAI relies on the CIRRENT™ Mobile SDK code which you include in your Android or iOS device app to collect key information during the Wi-Fi onboarding process.
+	MAI relies on the CIRRENT™ Mobile SDK code which you integrate into your Android or iOS device app to collect key information during the Wi-Fi onboarding process.
 The mobile SDK code submits this information to the CIRRENT™ Cloud, where you can access and analyze data covering the behavior of your device onboarding process using the CIRRENT™ Console.

 .. topic::  Components of MAI